MutualDEX/bigswap-org/src/pages/blog/09-uni/index.md

 ![](claim.gif)

-Liquidity providers in the preliminary set of targeted pools can [deposit](https://app.uniswap.org/#/uni) their liquidity tokens.
-Mining will begin on September 18th 2020 12am UTC.
+Liquidity providers in the preliminary set of targeted pools can [deposit](https://bigswap.app/#/uni) their liquidity tokens.
+Mining is open.

 ![](deposit.gif)

-UNI tokens can be delegated and used to vote through the [governance portal](https://app.uniswap.org/#/vote).
+BGSP tokens can be delegated and used to vote through the [governance portal](https://bigswap.app/#/vote).

 ![](vote.gif)